matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 - `refresh_token`: The refresh token, which can be used to obtain new access tokens.

 This also applies to registrations done by application services.

+As in the login API, both field are optional.

 ### Token refresh API